FrancisTRAlt/ASL-Pacer/README.md

 # Training the Model

-This is built using ml5.js and p5.js to perform Pose Estimation for each letter.
+This is built using ml5.js and p5.js to perform Pose Estimation for each letter (A-Z excluding "J" and "Z").
 Collected a total of 54,000 Pose Estimation data (2000 for each letter.
 For "X", it is 4000.
 For "Y" it is 6000).
 The settings I used to train the model:
 ```
 epoch = 1000;